eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

      };,
    });
    ```
-  IcecastMetadataReader supports reading ICY metadata, OGG (Vorbis Comment) metadata, or both.
+  IcecastMetadataReader supports reading ICY metadata, Ogg (Vorbis Comment) metadata, or both.
 Each section below describes how to instantiate `IcecastMetadataReader` to use these different metadata types.

   ### ICY Metadata